MohAsh81/Star-Store/README.md

 # Star-Store
+Overview
-This console-based Shop Management System provides functionalities for admins and customers.
-It uses a MySQL database to manage data for users, products, orders, and discounts.
-Admins can manage products and stock levels, while customers can place orders, view order history, and manage their accounts.
+This project is a console-based Shop Management System that provides functionalities for both administrators and customers.
+It utilizes a MySQL database for storing and managing data related to users, products, orders, and discounts.
+The system allows administrators to manage products and stock levels, while customers can place orders, view order history, and manage their accounts.